Birdlife Australia Photography Awards

-1. The organisers of the Australian Bird Photographer of the Year competition (Competition) are BirdLife Australia Limited (BirdLife Australia) and its special interest group BirdLife Photography (Organisers).
+1. The organisers of the Birdlfe Australia Photography Awards (Competition) are BirdLife Australia Limited (BirdLife Australia) and its special interest group BirdLife Photography (Organisers).

-2. All persons, including people under the age of 18, their parent and/or guardian, (Entrants) who enter photographs in the Competition must comply with these rules (Rules) to be eligible for shortlisting or award of prizes.
+2. All persons, including where that person is under the age of 18, their parent and/or guardian, (Entrants) who enter photographs in the Competition must comply with these rules (Rules) to be eligible for shortlisting or award of prizes.

 Who may enter?